Most merchants only think about barcodes when a marketplace, retailer, or 3PL asks for them. That is usually too late.

 Barcode strategy is fulfillment strategy.

 The earlier you standardize product identification, the easier it becomes to scale without friction.
-That could mean adding a new sales channel, entering a new market, shipping from another warehouse, or switching to a more capable 3PL.
+For brands, that matters when:

 Yes. byrd's fulfillment solution supports GS1 barcodes across the entire warehouse process.